 - Keep a check on their medical treatment

 Senior adults suffer from many age-related diseases, such as high blood pressure, diabetes mellitus, cardiovascular diseases, osteoarthritis, osteoporosis, and more.
+Likewise, incontinence is another common issue for elders.
+In such cases, you need to provide them with continence care so they can live freely and enjoy the time of their lives.
 Therefore, do not forget to discuss the health concerns of your elderly family member with their doctor/physician.

 Make sure you take care of them according to the doctor’s guidelines.